Kashmir Shaivism: Kali

-Kali, ca. 9th century, from Andhra Pradesh.
+Kali, c.
+9th century, from Andhra Pradesh.
 The Trika synthesis of Abhinavagupta also adopted the doctrines of the Krama school of Shakta Tantra, whose main goddess was Kali.

 In Kashmir Shivaism the highest form of Kali is Kalasankarshini who is nirguna, formless and is often show as a flame above the head of Guhya Kali the highest gross form of Kali.
 In Nepali Newar arts, both form and formless attributes of Kali is often envisioned in a single art form showing the hierarchy of goddesses in their tradition.
 In it Guhyakali image culminates in flame, with Kalasankarshini, the highest deity in the sequence, who consumes time within herself and is envisioned solely as a flame representing Para Brahman.
+Sthaneshwara Timalsina argues that Tantric art portrays various forms of Kali, with Guhya Kali as the 'deity of esoteric-time' and Kama Kali as 'all aspects of desire'.